j-moralejo-pinas/dist_classicrl/docs/index.rst

 **Future Algorithms:**

 - SARSA and Expected SARSA
-- Deep Q-Learning integration
+- Experience Replay
-- Multi-agent coordination algorithms
+- Multi-agent with PettingZoo environments

 Support and Community
 =====================